Nicaragua's Ortega wins landslide re-election

 Ortega was a leader of the Sandinista revolution that toppled the Somoza family's brutal dictatorship in 1979.

-U.S. President Ronald Reagan saw the Sandinistas as a threat and backed the right-wing Contras in a decade-long civil war that killed around 30,000 people and wrecked the economy.
+U.S. President Ronald Reagan saw the Sandinistas as a threat and backed right-wing rebels known as Contras in a decade-long civil war that killed around 30,000 people and wrecked the economy.

 A REFORMED REBEL